AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-index-introtext.md

 # Finding staff

-The Australian government can help connect your business to job seekers and skilled workers.
+The Australian Government can help connect your business to job seekers and skilled workers.